What is Agricultural Biotechnology?

 Several advantages to using plants to produce antibiotics for humans are reduced costs due to the larger amount of product that can be produced from plants versus a fermentation unit, ease of purification, and reduced risk of contamination compared to that of using mammalian cells and culture media.

 Likewise, biotech has been used to make improvements to other common ornamental plants, in particular, shrubs and trees.
-Some of these changes are similar to those made to crops, such as enhancing the cold resistance of a breed of tropical plant, so it can be grown in northern gardens.
+Some of these changes are similar to those made to crops, such as enhancing the cold resistance of a breed of tropical plant so that it can be grown in northern gardens.

 The agricultural industry plays a large role in the biofuels industry, providing the feedstocks for fermentation and refining of bio-oil, bio-diesel, and bio-ethanol.
 Genetic engineering and enzyme optimization techniques are being used to develop better quality feedstocks for more efficient conversion and higher BTU outputs of the resulting fuel products.
 High-yielding, energy-dense crops can minimize relative costs associated with harvesting and transportation (per unit of energy derived), resulting in higher value fuel products.